nextpyp/pyp/docs/install/enable-remote-access.rst

 Installation: Enable Remote Access
 ==================================

-The `base installation instructions <./install-web.rst>`_ install complete working application for people using ``nextPYP`` on their local computer in a way that is secure by default.
+The `base installation instructions <./install-web>`_ install a complete working application for people using ``nextPYP`` on their local computer in a way that is secure by default.

 If, after you've installed the base application, you want to allow access from over a network,